pimpale/foo/python/welfareseconds/welfare_post.md

 - **Approach**: Use tokens-per-revenue ratio (same as Anthropic method), apply to xAI's revenue data
 - **Rationale**: Revenue-based estimation is the most reliable method given available data; actual revenue growth (4 points) is better than arbitrary assumptions

+### Industry growth rate

+Earlier, I mentioned that we'd set the OpenAI and Gemini API growth rates to the industry growth rate.
+The reason it's the industry growth rate and not the per-company growth rate is because I don't have enough Gemini data to feel confident basing on that.
+I am more confident on the overall OpenAI growth rate though, but elected to use a similar approach both for OpenAI and Gemini.

+We calculate it by averaging the following components:
+* avg(OpenAI Inference, OpenAI Revenue): avg(1.36, 1.26) = 1.31/year
+* Anthropic: 2.20/year
+* xAI: 2.32/year
+* Meta: 0.69/year
+* Gemini Chat: 1.05/year
+Industry growth rate: 1.51/year

 ### Bringing it all together

 Note that just summing the above 5 companies won't be sufficient to get global token counts.
 We're not accounting for Chinese companies and other competitors.
 Unfortunately, I wasn't able to find detailed data for MAUs or API usage for Chinese companies.
 We also don't have detailed data on smaller American and European companies (although I suspect these wouldn't change the balance significantly).